Consilium5128/NMA-BrainActivity-FC-WM/README.md

 ### Future Work

+- Explore the trend seen of the correlation of FC with performance across various regressors of performance
 - Describe FC patterns within other ROIs (i.e., Default Mode Network, Multi-Modal networks) and correlate or anti-correlate with performance
 - Applying approaches with higher sophistication for a better insight for predicting task performance using Functional Connectivity as well as increase robustness of analysis